Three-Month Novel-Writing Course With Charlotte Mendelson

-The hugely popular and intensive course for 15 aspiring novelists, featuring direct input from our literary agent team, and based in Curtis Brown's Central London offices. *Scholarship available*
+The hugely popular course, featuring direct input from our literary agent team, based in Curtis Brown's Central London offices.
+Includes one scholarship place.

-Our intensive Three-Month Novel-Writing Course, running from 25 April 2018 to 18 July 2018, is designed to give aspiring novelists everything they need to make their novels fly.
+Our intensive Three-Month Novel-Writing Course, running from 14 November 2018 to 28 February 2019, is designed to give aspiring novelists everything they need to make their novels fly.
 Author and experienced tutor Charlotte Mendelson will lead weekly evening workshops, teaching sessions and one-to-one tutorials.
-Applicants of limited financial means may be eligible to apply for our HW Fisher Scholarship - a fully funded place for one talented writer in need of financial assistance
+And this course offers The HW Fisher Scholarship - a fully funded place for one talented writer in need of financial assistance

 Charlotte has written four novels: Love in Idleness, Daughters of Jerusalem, When We Were Bad, and Almost English, all published by Picador.
 She has 20 years' experience as a fiction editor and publisher, and is a Visiting Professor at Royal Holloway, University of London, on the Creative Writing MA course.
 Her first work of non-fiction, Rhapsody in Green, was published by Kyle Books in September 2016.